Retrieve in Style: Unsupervised Facial Feature Transfer and Retrieval: Introduction

 \item We obtain feature-specific representations (\eg, eyes, nose, mouth, hair), which enable face retrieval by fine-grained features that are difficult to describe or annotate even for humans.
 To our best knowledge, this is the first work to address the fine-grained retrieval problem without supervision.

-\item We show that RIS generalizes to GAN-inverted images, allowing transfer and retrieval on real images that was not shown possible in EIS.
+\item We show that RIS generalizes to GAN-inverted images, allowing transfer and retrieval on real images that was not shown possible in earlier studies.
 Results on CelebA-HQ validates that RIS achieves high-quality retrieval on large, real-world datasets. \end{compactenum}